The 2017/18 season marked the 26th of the Premier League after its formation in 1992.

 Leicester are the latest and sixth club to win the Premier League, completing a remarkable title triumph a year after a successful battle against relegation.

 The most successful manager in the competition is Sir Alex Ferguson who has guided Manchester United to all their Premier League successes.
 He also holds the record for being the longest serving manager in the Premier League, spending 21 years at Old Trafford since its inception in 1992 before retiring at the end of the 2012/13 season.

-Ryan Giggs participated in every title-winning year for Manchester United and the Welshman has also played the most matches in the Premier League, amassing 632 appearances.
+Ryan Giggs participated in every title-winning year for Manchester United and the Welshman amassed 632 appearances, behind only Gareth Barry for Premier League appearances.

-Former Newcastle United, Blackburn Rovers and Southampton forward Alan Shearer is the Premier League top scorer with 260 goals and is the only player to surpass the 200 mark.
+Former Newcastle United, Blackburn Rovers and Southampton forward Alan Shearer is the Premier League top scorer with 260 goals and is one of only two players to surpass the 200 mark - along with Wayne Rooney.

 From the 2001/02 season, clubs who finish in the top four places qualify for the UEFA Champions League, while the team ending the campaign in fifth get to play in the UEFA Europa League.
 Further places can become available to teams in sixth and seventh depending on whether teams in the top five win the League Cup or FA Cup.